Skip to main content

 Update certificates for system components

-Up-to-date certificates are required to interoperate Kubernetes system components.
+To interact Kubernetes system components you need up-to-date certificates.
 They are updated automatically every 30 days.
-If an error occurs when updating certificates, you can update certificates in the control panel or via Managed Kubernetes API.
+If an error occurs while updating certificates, you can update certificates in the control panel or through API Managed Kubernetes.

-Information about certificate updates is reflected in cluster logs.
+Information on updating certificates is reflected in cluster logs.

-The kubeconfig file changes each time the certificates are updated, so the cluster needs to be reconnected.
-To avoid reconnecting, configure update via ServiceAccount Token.
+Each time the certificates are updated, the kubeconfig file is changed, so the cluster needs to be reattached connect.
+So you don't have to reconnect, configure the update via ServiceAccount Token.

-If a ROTATE CERTS = ERROR error occurs when automatically updating certificates, you can update certificates in the control panel or via API Managed Kubernetes.
+If an error occurs during automatic certificate renewal ROTATE CERTS = ERRORYou can update the certificates in the control panel or via the API Managed Kubernetes.

-3. In the Cluster Access block, click Update Certificates.
+3. In the block Access to the cluster click Update certificates.

 Configure certificate renewal via ServiceAccount Token

-ServiceAccount Token is a method of authorization in the Kubernetes API.
+ServiceAccount Token is a way of authorization in Kubernetes API.
 It allows you not to update the kubeconfig file after each certificate update.

 The process of obtaining a ServiceAccount Token depends on the Kubernetes version: